devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Use Registry Credentials

 If you select **Use Registry Credentials**, the clusters will be auto-injected with the registry credentials of your registry type.
-As an example: If you select `Docker` as Registry Type and `docker.io` as Registry URL, the registry credentials of the clusters will be the `username` and `password` which you define.
+As an example, If you select `Docker` as Registry Type, then the clusters will be auto-injected with the `username` and `password/token` which you use on the Docker Hub account.
 Click **Save**.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/container-registries/use-registry-credentials.jpg)